Altycon/exercise-tracker/README.md

 # Exercise Tracker

-This is the boilerplate for the Exercise Tracker project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker
+This is Clayton McDaniel's FreeCodeCamp Exercise Tracker Project for the Back End Development and APIs certification